Prime-Holding/widget_toolkit/packages/widget_toolkit_pin/README.md

 a message that the biometrics are enabled.
 The next time when restart the app, because the pin code will be stored in the device secure storage, the biometrics authentication will be automatically triggered and the biometrics icon will be displayed on the bottom right.
 When you press it every time it will trigger the biometric authentication.
-If a user types a wrong pin code and the error ErrorWrongPin is thrown from the service layer, then a shake animation is triggered on the masked pin code and then the text from the ErrorWrongPin's errorMessage is displayed in the place of the pin code.
+If a user types a wrong pin code and the error is thrown from the service layer, then a shake animation is triggered on the masked pin code and then the text from the ErrorWrongPin's errorMessage is displayed in the place of the pin code.
 Note: If `biometricsLocalDataSource`parameter is not provided to `PinCodeKeyboard` the biometrics authentication feature cannot be used.